alyssawzhang/vincent-van-gogh/README.md

-# Color in the Complete Paintings of Vincent van Gogh:
-# A data science approach
+# Color in the Complete Paintings of Vincent van Gogh: <br> A data science approach
-An independent research project (supervised by Dr. Antonio Linero) completed for UT-Austin's Scientific Computation and Data Sciences Certificate.
+An independent research project (supervised by Dr. Antonio Linero) for UT-Austin's Scientific Computation and Data Sciences Certificate.

 ## Abstract